yufeizhao/yufeizhao.github.io/research.md

 ### Random matrices

-- [On the number of Hadamard matrices via anti-concentration](https://arxiv.org/abs/1808.07222) (with Asaf Ferber and Vishesh Jain)
+- [On the number of Hadamard matrices via anti-concentration](https://arxiv.org/abs/1808.07222) (with Asaf Ferber and Vishesh Jain) \\
+  _Combinatorics, Probability and Computing_, to appear.

 ### Extremal subgraph density problems in directed graphs and tournaments